 The program also includes options for gapless playback, ReplayGain, and ripping audio and converting it.
 Plus, all components and download options are easily available on the site, and the software continues to be updated to this day.

 MediaMonkey is similar to MusicBee and boasts many of the same features.
-Though it lacks Last.fm synchronization, MediaMonkey is compatible with podcasts and audiobooks and can be set up to download your favorite
+Though it lacks Last.fm synchronization, MediaMonkey is compatible with podcasts and audiobooks and can be set up to download your favorite podcasts for you.

 It supports a whopping 100,000 file and playlist types, while also making it easy to tag and organize your files.
 The software is also pretty smart.
 It automatically identifies tracks, syncs, or fixes tags, and it also looks up related information, which is all great for getting an old collection of music back in order.